mbenzekri/formulizer/docs/examples/keyword/collapsed.md

 ## Overview

-The `collapsed` keyword in `FzForm` extends JSON Schema to manage the visual state of complex fields (objects or arrays), determining whether they appear expanded or collapsed.
+The `collapsed` keyword in `fz-form` extends JSON Schema to manage the visual state of complex fields (objects or arrays), determining whether they appear expanded or collapsed.

 ## Description